 The current CIT Law imposes a 10% withholding income tax for dividends distributed by foreign invested enterprises to their immediate holding companies outside China.
 A lower withholding tax rate will be applied if there is a tax treaty arrangement between mainland China and the jurisdiction of the foreign holding company.
-Holding companies in Hong Kong, for example, will be subject to a 5% tax rate.
+Distributions to holding companies in Hong Kong, for example, will be subject to a 5% withholding tax rate.